Ultimate Stellaris DLC Tier List [Machine Age Update]

 Destroyed planet in Stellaris

 Okay, putting the Apocalypse DLC in the S tier might be a bit controversial, but hear us out.
-The reason why Apocalypse is very high on our list is because of the Planet Destroyer Ship that you can build.
+The reason why Apocalypse is very high on our list is because of the Planet Destroyer Ship that becomes available only with this DLC.
 If you know anything about Stellaris, it’s that it’s plagued by bad late-game lag.
 AIs colonize a lot of planets, and the game just becomes too slow.
 It’s mainly due to the pops of planets in the whole galaxy.

 Even if you wage war the whole game, it’s pretty much the same since you don’t actually destroy the planets but rather enslave them.
-But with Planet Destroyer, you can manage a large amount of late-game lag if you actually destroy the planets.
-It’s kind of a stupid reason on paper, but if you ever felt that late-game slowness, you know what we mean.
+But with Planet Destroyer, you can manage to mitigate a large amount of late-game lag if you actually destroy the planets.
+The reason really sounds stupid on paper, but if you ever felt that late-game slowness, you know what we mean.

 It also adds a powerful Titan ship that carries a ton of weaponry and defenses, Ion Cannons (defense platform addition), and Marauders (nomadic, militaristic FTL society).